plume-lib/run-google-java-format/README.md

 ### Git pre-commit hook

-Here is an example of what you might put in a Git pre-commit hook:
+Here is an example of what you might put in a Git pre-commit hook.
 This only checks the files that are being comitted, which is much faster than checking all files.

 ```